Nude Hiking: Logistics, Tips, Legality, and Other Info

 Have a towel or blanket close to hand to cover up quickly if need be.

-Since your body will be more exposed and you’ll have no clothes on the trail to offer protection, consider a wide enough route that has no prickly bushes, poison ivy, or long grass . . . you don’t want to be pulling ticks out from your remote body parts.
-This being said, the woods can offer more protection from the sun.
-As always, bring sunscreen and bug spray.
+Since your body will be more exposed without the protection of clothing, opt for a wide trail that is free of prickly bushes, poison ivy, or long grass to avoid having to remove ticks from delicate areas.
+That being said, the woods can offer more protection from the sun.
+Either way, always bring sunscreen and bug spray.

 Some group hikes are organized, with permissions obtained in advance.
-These groups may often send a clothed hiker ahead to warn oncoming hikers that a group of naked hikers is approaching.
+These groups may often send a clothed hiker ahead to warn oncoming hikers that a nude hiking group is approaching.

 We’ve said it once, but we’ll say it again – hiking trails are for everyone!